 Teachers in the region are disproportionately female.
 The average share of female lower secondary school teachers is 69% in EU countries overall, but among EU countries in the region it ranges from 73% in Romania to 89% in Latvia (UNESCO, 2021).

 Teachers in ECA countries are fully certified and hold master’s degrees at rates similar to teachers in OECD countries (OECD/UNICEF, 2021).
 However socioeconomically advantaged and urban schools are more likely to have better qualified teachers.
-Unlike international benchmarks, however, teacher certification and holding advanced degrees are less positively associated with increased student performance or improved teacher practices, suggesting that these quality assurance mechanisms are not always fulfilling their purposes.
-With respect to teaching practice, there is no relationship on average between teacher qualifications and the use of adaptive instruction.
+Unlike international benchmarks, however, teacher certification and holding advanced degrees are less positively associated with increased student performance or improved teacher practices, suggesting that the quality of teacher education is low and that these quality assurance mechanisms are not always fulfilling their purposes.
+With respect to teaching practice, there is no relationship on average between teacher qualifications and the use of adaptive instruction(OECD/UNICEF, 2021).

 Relative to international benchmarks, teachers in ECAR tend to have lower compensation compared to jobs that require similar educational qualifications (Kitchen et al., 2017; OECD, 2017), and they tend be less satisfied with their salaries (OECD, 2019).
 These factors shape the types of practices that teachers use, how they perceive their status in society, and their motivation to improve, as well as the types of policies that ECA countries develop to support teachers.
 COVID-19 has placed additional strains and requirements on teachers, and their willingness to adapt to these changes may have been impacted by low satisfaction with their salaries.
-This extra strain may furthermore lead to higher teacher attrition if teachers are able to receive higher paying jobs outside the teaching profession.
+This extra strain may furthermore lead to higher teacher attrition if teachers are able to receive higher paying jobs outside the teaching profession that offer greater support and put them at lower risk of stress and burnout.

 Broadly speaking, teachers in ECAR continue to rely heavily on traditional pedagogy, such as lecturing to students and asking them to memorise information (UNESCO, 2021).
 Research suggests that these techniques might not be as well suited to developing some important skills and competences, and are likely to be less suited to effective online teaching.
 In response to these challenges, many ECA countries are taking steps to modernise pedagogy and encourage teachers to adapt instruction to individual student needs.